The wisdom layer for the AI era

 Start where decisions already need to be trusted.

-Compliance is the clearest entry point.
+Applying policy to real cases is the clearest entry point.
 Evidence has to survive, decisions have to be traceable, and answers have to be defensible.
 The same foundation works for customer promises, product decisions, and operations.

 See domain examples